macabeus/klo-gba.js/README.md

 1. Add a breakpoint on the address `0800CAF8`
 2. Enter on the vision.
 So the emulator will stop at the breakpoint, and the start address of portals will be stores at **r1**
 3. To discover the last address is just guessing: just add 8 on this address until plot a pretty tilemap.

-##### Scheme

-1. Using no$gba or using klo-gba.js, click on the tile, get its id and use one of the colors name at [`tileNameToColor.js`](brush/src/constants/tileNameToColor.js) file.
-If this tile is new, add a new color on this file.